 - Are there any exceptions noted within the SOC 1 report?

-Sometimes, during the process of sorting out the appropriate subservice organization reporting method, you will discover that the extent of their services actually makes them a primary service organization by another user entity, possibly subject to their own SOC 1 examination and report.
+Sometimes, using a different approach uncovers a reporting surprise for the sub-service organization.
+It happens that, during the process of sorting out the appropriate subservice organization reporting method, you will discover that the extent of their services actually makes them a primary service organization by another user entity, possibly subject to their own SOC 1 examination and report.

 The more outsourcing your organization does, the more confusing it can become when it comes to SOC 1 reporting.
 At I.S.
 Partners, LLC., we can help you sort it all out to protect your customers, stakeholders and your organization’s reputation.